gozoro/jquery-autocompleter/README.md

 	}
 ```

-- **hiddenValue**
+- **hiddenValue:**
 Default value for the hidden input.
 Default value is "".